 Look back to ""The drawings were reviewed by Dave and myself(?)" on the cover of this course.
 Now you can see that "myself" is incorrect because there is nothing back to which that reflexive pronoun can" reflect".
 "The drawings were reviewed by Dave and me" is correct.
-(The test is to use each in a sentence as a standalone with "drawings" as the subject: The drawings were reviewed by Dave.
-The drawings were reviewed by me.
-Or, using the names as the subjects: Dave reviewed the drawings or I reviewed the drawings.
+(The test is to use each in a sentence as a standalone with "drawings" as the subject: The drawings were reviewed by me.

+Or, using the names as the subjects: Dave reviewed the drawings, or I reviewed the drawings.
 Whether we use the names or the drawings as the subjects, myself is wrong in either case.)